nampdn/dokku-neo4j/README.md

 dokku neo4j:logs lolipop -t # to tail

 # you can dump the database
-dokku neo4j:export lolipop > lolipop.dump.gz
+dokku neo4j:export lolipop > lolipop.dump

 # you can import a dump
-dokku neo4j:import lolipop < database.dump.gz
+dokku neo4j:import lolipop < database.dump

 # you can clone an existing database to a new one
 dokku neo4j:clone lolipop new_database